by Doug Nesbitt

-The war brought economic hardship, political authoritarianism, enormous loss of life, the destruction of families, and the development of a pernicious culture of state-sanctioned surveillance.
+Both wars brought economic hardship, political authoritarianism, enormous loss of life, the destruction of families, and the development of a pernicious culture of state-sanctioned surveillance.
 Conditions were much worse in other countries.
-This sowed the seeds of a global revolt.
+These conditions sowed the seeds of revolts around the world.

-Beginning in 1916 with the Easter Rising against British rule of Ireland, and lasting into the early 1920s, every continent was rocked by general strikes, mass mutinies, colonial rebellions, and sweeping revolutions that toppled age-old empires.
+Beginning in 1916 with the Easter Rising against British rule of Ireland, and lasting into the early 1920s, every continent was rocked by general strikes, mass mutinies, colonial rebellions, and sweeping revolutions that toppled empires.

-Workers also had to confront the armed wing of the state.
-Soldiers were routinely called upon to defend employers on the grounds that strike actions hurt the war effort.
+Workers quickly found themselves facing the armed wing of the state.
+Police and soldiers were routinely called upon to defend employers during labour disruptions.
 This created the conditions in which labour disputes quickly escalated into major confrontations involving multiple workplaces and dividing entire cities.

 The Winnipeg General Strike posed a real challenge to the economic and political order, and this is why repression was so high.
 Winnipeg’s strike committee was arrested, and its immigrant members deported to war-torn Europe.
-Pickets and protests were attacked by strikebreakers, deputized thugs and the RCMP, resulting in injuries and death.
+Pickets and protests were attacked by police, strikebreakers, and deputized thugs.
+Countless strikers and their supporters were wounded, injured.

-The Second World War witnessed a similar workers’ revolt.
-A wave of struggles erupted for union recognition and improved wages.
+During the Second World War, a wave of struggles erupted for union recognition and improved wages.
 Workers also defied the no-strike pledge made by the influential Communist Party of Canada.
-The Communists had done a lot to build the unions during the Dirty Thirties, but when Hitler invaded the Soviet Union was invaded by Hitler in June 1941, the Communists declared their no-strike pledge arguing that strikes hurt the war effort and by extension Canada’s war allies, the Soviet Union.
-But this didn’t stop workers from fighting.
+The Communists had done a lot to build the unions during the Dirty Thirties, but when Hitler invaded the Soviet Union in June 1941, the Communists declared a no-strike pledge.
+They argued strikes would hurt the war effort and, by extension, the Soviet Union.
+But this reasoning didn’t stop workers from striking.

 The War for Democracy

-Many suffragettes were involved in farmer, labour and socialist politics and were also instrumental in the emergence of the farmer and labour party challenges.
-Even though most of these new parties collapsed in the early 1920s, it was this popular pressure that expanded the meaning, understanding and practice of democracy in Canada.
+Many suffragettes were involved in farmer, labour and socialist politics, and instrumental in the emergence of the new farmer and labour parties.
+Although many of these new parties suffered major setbacks or collapse in the 1920s, it was this popular pressure that expanded the meaning, understanding and practice of democracy in Canada.
 It laid the foundations for similar future efforts.

 In 1942, a federal Gallup poll rocked the country.
-It showed the socialist Cooperative Commonwealth Federation leading both the Liberals and Conservatives.
-The CCF was even the most popular party among Canadian soldiers serving overseas.
-The poll had a huge political impact because polling was only really developed in the 1930s and was done very infrequently.
-The CCF had languished in the 1930s but now it seemed a real political threat to the Liberals and Tories.
+It showed the socialist Cooperative Commonwealth Federation leading both the ruling Liberals and opposition Conservatives.
+The CCF was even the most popular party among Canadian soldiers overseas.
+The poll had a huge political impact because polling was a new and surveys were infrequent.
+Formed in 1932, the CCF had many difficulties in the 1930s but now it seemed a real political threat to the Liberals and Tories.

-In subsequent elections, the CCF formed the opposition in BC in 1942, narrowly lost the Ontario election of 1943, and took power in Saskatchewan in 1944.
-In 1945, the CCF won the most votes in Manitoba but the electoral system delivered it fewer seats than either the Tories or Liberals.
+In subsequent elections, the CCF formed the opposition in British Columbia in 1942.
+It narrowly lost the Ontario election of 1943, and took power in Saskatchewan in 1944.
+In 1945, the Manitoba CCF won the most votes of any party, but won fewer seats than both the Tories and Liberals.

 During the war, even a handful of Communists were elected provincially in Manitoba and Ontario.
-The first and only Communist ever elected to parliament was Fred Rose of Montreal in a 1943 by-election and again in the 1945 federal election (Rose was expelled from parliament in 1947 after becoming implicated in the Gouzenko Affair, a spy scandal and one of the first salvos of the Cold War).
+The first and only Communist ever elected to parliament was Fred Rose of Montreal in a 1943 by-election and again in the 1945 federal election.
+Rose was expelled from parliament in 1947 after becoming implicated in the Gouzenko Affair, a spy scandal that was part of the Cold War heating up.

 Challenging State Power

-At the outset of both wars people volunteered to fight.
+At the start of both wars people volunteered to fight.
 There was no conscription.
 Prior to 1914, Canadians remained loyal to the idea of an all-volunteer military.
-Many viewed conscription with suspicion and a despotic power used by countries like Germany and Tsarist Russia.
+Many viewed conscription as a despotic power used by rivals like Germany and Tsarist Russia.
 This attitude held up in 1914 as Canadians thought the war would be “over by Christmas”.

 However, casualties on the front escalated dramatically.
 After the gas attacks of 1915 and the slaughter on the Somme a year later, volunteers dried up.
 The government turned to conscription.
-It mobilized a massive and unprecedented propaganda campaign.
-Conscription was implemented in August 1917 after the heavy losses at Vimy Ridge and Passchendaele.
+It mobilized a massive, unprecedented propaganda campaign.
+Conscription was implemented in August 1917 after Canada’s heavy casualties at Vimy Ridge and Passchendaele.

 Opposition to conscription in Quebec went deeper than just a belief that Canada had slavishly followed Britain to war.
 Just like working for English-speaking bosses and owners at home, francophone soldiers were forced to take commands in English.
-The government also refused to mobilize long-standing all-francophone militia units.
-Everyone also knew quite well that conscription would disproportionately target Quebec which had far lower volunteer rates.
+Indignities continued when the federal government refused to mobilize established francophone militia units.
+Everyone knew conscription would hit Quebec the hardest.

 Opposition to conscription was not limited to Quebec.
 Opposition was very high among farmers in every province.
-Farmers opposed conscription because essential farm labour would be robbed from them.
+Farmers opposed conscription because essential farm labour would be taken from them.
 Borden responded by promising not to conscript the sons of farmers.

-The next anti-conscription action was carried out by soldiers themselves.
-A month after the armistice in Europe, conscripts mutinied in Victoria.
-They refused to be shipped to Russia to serve in a fourteen-nation effort to encircle and destroy the besieged revolution in Russia.
-The mutiny was put down but the Canadian soldiers who were stationed in Russia saw virtually no action.
+The next big anti-conscription protest was carried out by soldiers themselves.
+A month after the war ended in Europe, conscripts mutinied in Victoria.
+They refused to be shipped to Russia and serve in an international effort to defeat the Russian Revolution.
+The mutiny ended and the soldiers shipped to Vladivostok, but they saw no action.
 The soldiers occupying various Russian ports saw little interest in suppressing the Russian Revolution.
-Unlike the summer of 1914, people now understood that war was no longer about glory and adventure.
+Unlike the summer of 1914, people now understood war had nothing to do with glory and adventure.

-Conscription returned again in 1944 despite Prime Minister King claiming otherwise during the 1940 election campaign.
-In a typically Liberal line, King declared “conscription if necessary, but not necessarily conscription.”
-A referendum was held in 1942 which again ignited major opposition and protests in Quebec but nothing like the Easter Riots.
+In World War Two, Prime Minister Mackenzie King brought back conscription, breaking his 1940 election promise.
+In typical Liberal fashion, King famously declared “conscription if necessary, but not necessarily conscription.”
+The Liberals organized a conscription referendum in 1942.
+It again ignited major opposition and protests in Quebec but nothing like the Easter Riots of 1918.
 The CCF and Communist Party supported conscription in the war against fascism.
 The referendum was easily won, although 72 percent of Quebec voters opposed it.

 Was conscription necessary?
 In both wars, conscription proved largely pointless.
 Insignificant numbers of soldiers were drafted and even fewer served at the front.
-Nevertheless, conscription served to divide the country and add new grievances to the old grievances held by Quebec’s majority, continually exposing the unequal union that is Confederation.
+Nevertheless, conscription succeeded in dividing the country again by nation, language, province and class.

 Fewer Canadians know this also happened immigrants from Germany, Italy, Hungary, Ukraine and other Eastern European countries during the First World War.
 At least 8,000 people, almost all of them men, were arrested and sent to one of 24 camps without any due process.
 Banff National Park was partially built by this forced labour.
 Some of those interred stayed in camps until 1920.
 Upwards of 100,000 others were registered as “enemy aliens” and subject to immediate deportation and afforded few if any rights.